-A large body of evidence indicates that the dorsolateral prefrontal
+A large body of evidence indicates that

-cortex plays an important role in certain forms of memory work, in
+the dorsolateral prefrontal cortex plays an important role in certain

-particular those that involve alternating between two memory tasks
+forms of memory work, in particular those that involve alternating

-and exploring various possibilities before making a choice.
+between two memory tasks and exploring various possibilities before

-It seems fairly certain that this area of the brain holds information
+It seems fairly certain that this area of

-required for reasoning processes that are in progress.
-But its
+the brain holds information required for reasoning processes that

-precise role remains the subject of much debate.
-Does this prefrontal
+are in progress.
+But its precise role remains the subject of much

-area basically coordinate the activities of slave sub-systems,
+debate.
+Does this prefrontal area basically coordinate the activities

-as in Baddeley’s
+of slave sub-systems, as in Baddeley’s

 model of the phonological loop and the visual/spatial sketchpad?